Spotify sued over sales team's 'boys' trips' to strip clubs

 Perez alleges that another Spotify executive was promoted after receiving warnings for sexual harassment, and that the executive took male sales staffers to strip clubs in Atlantic City.

-She also quotes the company's chief financial officer as saying at a town hall that "he does not care about diversity at the company," and that an human resources executive told staffers that his favorite curse word was "c--."
+She also quotes the company's chief financial officer as saying at a town hall that "he does not care about diversity at the company," and that a human resources executive told staffers that his favorite curse word was "c---."

 The suit also alleges that the global head of sales gave higher compensation and equity to men than to women.